Kaylotura/buster-world/README.md

 There are three pages on Buster World; A Start Page, a Game Page, and a High Score Page.

 ###Start Page
-The start page has a link to the High-score Page and a Link to the Game Page, as well as some basic game instructions.
+The start page has a link to the High-score Page, some basic game instructions, and a large link to the Game Page labeled "Play"

 ###Game Page
 At this time the game page is an incomplete mock-up of what the game will actually be.